 Is An Officer The Same Thing As A Director?

 Most new nonprofit corporations have three officers serving in the roles of president, secretary, and treasurer.
 The law of the state where you incorporated as a nonprofit dictates what officer positions are required to incorporate and whether the same person can hold more than one position.
-As long as you are meeting the requirements for your state, whether you create additional officer positions (e.g., vice president) or use different titles (e.g., executive director instead of president) is usually up to you.
+As long as you are meeting the requirements for your state, whether you create additional officer positions (e.g., vice president) or use different titles (e.g., The individual formally in charge of final decision making at an organization, who sometimes works closely with the organization’s Board of Directors.
+Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages. instead of president) is usually up to you.

 Officers supervise and implement your organization’s day-to-day business and activities, and their specific roles and terms of service are usually defined in your organization bylaws.
 While you may have identified these individuals initially for purposes of incorporating, as you become more established, your officers may be appointed by your board (as spelled out in your bylaws).